tokenika/eoside/docs/first_contract.md

 * debugging and testing,
 * deployment.

-*EOSIde* is an extension to the [Visual Studio Code](https://code.visualstudio.com/).
+*EOSIDE* is an extension to the [Visual Studio Code](https://code.visualstudio.com/).

 ## Project standardization and bookkeeping

 Any EOSIO smart contract resides in its folder.
-EOSIde supports a specific layout of the contract folder:
+EOSIDE supports a specific layout of the contract folder:
 * **root** -- project folder,
     * **.vscode** -- system folder
     * **build** -- folder where contract WASM and ABI files go,